 How the Sanctuary Came to Be

 In the spring of 1998, months after John Denver’s tragic death, Jeff Woods, Manager of Parks & Recreation at the City of Aspen, approached Annie Denver to collaborate on a place to celebrate Denver’s life.
 The concept was beyond just a memorial, “but also served as a garden to capture nature’s spirit.
 We decided to call it a ‘sanctuary’ and that it should reflect John’s passion for nature and protecting the environment.” -Wood.
-On August 15,1998, Mayor Bennett and City Council officially dedicated the 4.5 acre site as the John Denver Sanctuary.
-Over the past 15+ years a team of passionate professionals from the City of Aspen has transformed this small ditch, which used to flow through an underground pipe, into an environmental masterpiece.
-They sculpted thousands of cubic yards of earth, found and placed hundreds of boulders, planted groves of native trees, shrubs, and wildflowers and created wetlands, streams and waterfalls into this unique landscape which captures Aspen's beauty but also serves to continuous clean the community's storm water run off.
+On August 15, 1998, Mayor Bennett and City Council officially dedicated the 4.5-acre site as the John Denver Sanctuary.
+Over the next 15+ years, a team of passionate professionals from the City of Aspen has transformed this small ditch, which used to flow through an underground pipe, into an environmental masterpiece.
+They sculpted thousands of cubic yards of earth, found and placed hundreds of boulders, planted groves of native trees, shrubs, and wildflowers and created wetlands, streams and waterfalls into this unique landscape which captures Aspen's beauty but also serves to continuously clean the community's storm water runoff.

 John Denver Shrine

 A yearly celebration takes place each October as fans pay tribute to John Denver.
 Events include musical tributes, personal remembrances, luncheons, gatherings in the sanctuary, and more.